 Selection rank

-Delivery mode On campus
+Delivery mode

-Location
+Location Bruce, Canberra

 Duration 5.0 years

 Faculty Faculty of Business, Government & Law

-Discipline Discipline of Communication and Media Canberra Law School
+Discipline School of Arts and Communications Canberra Law School

-UAC code
+UAC code 362446

 English language requirements There are non-standard English language requirements for this course.
 To be eligible you must have an academic IELTS or equivalent of 6.5, with no band score below 6.0.
-Students who have undertaken all of their education in an English speaking country (as defined on UC website) are deemed to have met our English language proficiency requirements.
+For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.
 View IELTS equivalences